ncsu-landscape-dynamics/pops-core/README.md

 ## Using the model

-The PoPS library can be used directly in a C++ program or through other programs.
-It is used in an experimental version of a GRASS GIS module called r.spread.pest.
+The PoPS Core library can be used directly in a C++ program or through other programs.
+It is used in R package called rpops and a GRASS GIS module called r.pops.spread.

 * https://github.com/ncsu-landscape-dynamics/r.pops.spread

-It is also used in the pops_model function in R.

 * https://github.com/ncsu-landscape-dynamics/rpops

 ## Integrating the library into your own project